HauptJ/Golang-API-Github/README.md

 - **NOTE 2:** On Windows 10 Pro or greater?
 You can use [Chocolatey](https://chocolatey.org/) to install [Docker CE for Windows](https://chocolatey.org/packages/docker-for-windows/18.06.1.19507) and everything else listed below.

 1. Install Golang if you want to run the API on your host machine.
+If you wish to run the API in a Docker container, you can skip this step.
   - [Golang Download and installation instructions](https://golang.org/dl/)